Pandemic, climate change and conflict fuel sharp rise in global hunger | DW | 14.10.2021

 Add to that how pandemic curfews in many African and Asian countries inadvertently led to food losses, as drivers who normally transported fresh produce during the cooler nighttime hours were no longer able to do so.

-The pandemic also revealed that higher-income countries are similarly vulnerable to price increases and shortages.
-According to the latest US government reports, prices of meat, poultry, fish and eggs rose 5.9% over last year, and were up 15.7% compared to August 2019.
+The pandemic also revealed how higher-income countries are similarly vulnerable to food price increases and shortages.
+According to government reports in the United States, prices of meat, poultry, fish and eggs rose 5.9% over last year, and were up 15.7% compared to August 2019.

-Due to the enduring impacts of the pandemic on the world's economy, the number of people who are estimated to be undernourished by 2030 will rise by 30 million, FAO report shows.
+Due to the enduring impacts of the pandemic on the world's economy, the number of people who are estimated to be undernourished by 2030 will rise by 30 million, the FAO report showed.

 Separately, other studies indicate 2.6 million children could suffer from stunted growth between 2020 and 2022 in low- and middle-income countries, compared with pre-pandemic expectations.